The Twenty-five Principles of Building Biology

 - The production, installation and disposal of building materials shall not contribute to environmental pollution and high energy costs.

 - Building activities shall not contribute to the exploitation of non-renewable and rare resources.

 - Building activities shall not cause a rise in social and medical costs.

-This page © 2011 Environmental Design and Inspection Services.
+This page © 2016 Create Healthy Homes.
 All rights reserved.